Dean College

 Dean College is a private college in Franklin, Massachusetts.
-It offers bachelor's degrees, associate degrees, and continuing and professional education and certificates.
+It offers bachelor's degrees, associate degrees, and certificates.

 History

-Dean College was founded by Dr. Oliver Dean as a co-educational academy, Dean Academy, in 1865.
-Dr. Dean was an enthusiastic benefactor of the academy and donated approximately nine acres of land for the site of the school and donated $125,000 towards its construction.
-After the groundbreaking ceremony held earlier in the year, the first class at Dean Academy began on October 1, 1866, with 44 students attending.
-The students held class at the local Universalist Church.
+Dean College was founded by Oliver Dean as a co-educational academy, Dean Academy, in 1865.
+He gave the school approximately nine acres of land and donated $125,000 towards its construction.
+The first class at Dean Academy was on October 1, 1866, with 44 students attending at the local Universalist Church.

-Dean Hall, the main building of Dean Academy, was not finished until 1868.
-During the summer of 1872, Dean Hall was completely destroyed by fire, but reconstruction efforts began immediately.
-On June 7, 1874, the newly rebuilt Dean Hall was rededicated.
+The main building of the Academy, Dean Hall, was completed in 1868.
+During the summer of 1872, it was destroyed by a fire, but reconstruction began and finished on June 7, 1874.

-The school's name would change two more times, becoming Dean Junior College in May 1941 and then evolving into Dean College in May 1994.

-The school's mascot is a bulldog named Boomer.
+The school's name changed twice, to Dean Junior College in May 1941 and then Dean College in May 1994.
+The school's academic mascot is a bulldog named Boomer.

-Notable alumni include Richard Belzer (John Munch on Law & Order: Special Victims Unit) who was kicked out of Dean College when it was known as Dean Junior College.
-The founders of CVS Pharmacy, Sid Goldstein and Stanley Goldstein, and the founder of the Fletcher School of Law and Diplomacy, Austin Barclay Fletcher, also attended Dean.
-Major League Baseball players Eddie Grant and Gabby Hartnett, sportscaster Greg Dickerson, professional football player Zachary Dixon, best-selling author Emilie Baker Loring, and Academy Award-winning actor Broderick Crawford are also notable alumni.

 Campus

 The 100 acre campus includes Dean Hall, the college's oldest structure which houses classrooms, radio station Power 88 WGAO, offices, athletics offices, basketball/volleyball gymnasium, the Center for Student Administrative Services (CSAS), Campus Safety, video production studios/classrooms, the president's office and board room, and two floors of student residences.
 In 2011, Dean College unveiled a new campus center.

 Dean has completed over $60 million in campus improvements over the past 10 years, including Dorothy and Glendon Horne '31 Hall, Green Family Library Learning Commons, Morton Family Learning Center, athletic field updates (press box, scoreboards, dugouts), Grant Field renovation, and the Rooney Shaw Center for Innovation in Teaching.

 There are 13 different residence halls on campus, including furnished condominiums in downtown Franklin, suite-style living, all-female residence halls, all-male residence halls and co-ed residence halls.

 Dean College offers bachelor's degree and associate degree programs within four schools: School of the Arts, Dean R. Sanders '47 School of Business, Joan Phelps Palladino School of Dance, and School of Liberal Arts.
 Dean also offers part-time continuing studies options to serve students who wish to pursue their education on a part-time basis.
 Part-time students may also enroll in certificate programs.